miabobia/moviemosaic/readme.md

         - only check head for expiry.
         - when head expires we switch head -> head.next
 - add caching for movie posters
+    - how does caching process talk to flask app? (multiprocessing?, disco.json background worker?)
     - set size of posters allowed to be stored locally
     - use deque to store image paths allowing us to quickly appendleft and pop
     - use set to store image paths allowing quick lookups to avoid duplicates